DChitale/krishi-mitra/README.md

 ## Core Features

 ### Personalized Scheme Recommendations
-KRUSHI-MITR uses user inputs to suggest government schemes tailored to their specific needs, ensuring relevance and usefulness.
+KRUSHI-MITRA uses user inputs to suggest government schemes tailored to their specific needs, ensuring relevance and usefulness.

 ### Simplified Navigation
 The platform offers an intuitive interface, making it easy for users to browse through various schemes and resources without technical expertise.

 ### Up-to-date Resources
-By maintaining current information on available schemes, KRUSHI-MITR ensures users stay informed about the latest opportunities.
+By maintaining current information on available schemes, KRUSHI-MITRA ensures users stay informed about the latest opportunities.

 ### Interactive Design
 The website includes engaging features, such as a rotating logo animation on hover, enhancing user experience and visual appeal.